rohankumardubey/quackfs/README.md

 $ duckdb /tmp/fuse/db.duckdb
 ```

-Alternatively, you can run our "load" test script (make sure the storage backend is running), because this script will run against the Differential Storage implementation
+Alternatively, you can run our "load" test script (make sure `make run` is running in another terminal), because this script will run against the Differential Storage implementation:

 ```bash
 $ make load
 ```

-To run all the tests, you can use the following command:
+To run all the tests, run following command:

 ```bash
 $ make test